-- Remove as much of the stain as possible by blotting with a clean, dry towel. - Blot any remaining stain with a clean, damp towel. - For tough stains, apply MOPAR[®] Total Clean or a mild soap solution to a clean, damp cloth and remove the stain.
-Use a fresh, damp towel to remove soap residue. - For grease stains, apply MOPAR® Multi-Purpose Cleaner to a clean, damp cloth and remove the stain.
-Use a fresh, damp towel to remove soap residue. - Do not use any solvents or protectants on Stain Repel products.
+- Remove as much of the stain as possible by blotting with a clean, dry towel. - Blot any remaining stain with a clean, damp towel. - For tough stains, apply MOPAR® Total Clean or equivalent or a mild soap solution to a clean, damp cloth and remove the stain.
+Use a fresh, damp towel to remove soap residue. - For grease stains, apply MOPAR® Multi-Purpose Cleaner or equivalent to a clean, damp cloth and remove the stain.
+Use a fresh, damp towel to remove soap residue. - Do not use any harsh solvents or any other form of protectants on Stain Repel products.